jsiig/mwb-tt/README.md

 ### Usually I already...
 * write my own SCSS from scratch
-* follow the same general Vue approaches (component composition) - however using `vuex` would reduce the size and complexity of the main components considerably and allow for easier composition, as much of the logic would reside on that side
+* follow the same general Vue approaches (similar component composition) - however using `vuex` would reduce the size and complexity of the main components considerably and allow for easier composition, as much of the logic would reside on that side